 What he learned inspired him.
 Brown continued using only Fair Trade beans when he launched Death Wish in 2012, and he’s never looked back.

-His main takeaway: Farmers earn more money per pound of coffee, and that money can mean the difference between living in poverty and being able to afford food, shelter, and other necessities.
+His main takeaway: Farmers earn more money per pound of coffee, and that money can mean the difference between living in poverty and being able to afford food, shelter and other necessities.

-“I can put myself in the farmers’ shoes,” Brown says.
+“I can put myself in the farmers’ shoes,” Brown said.
 “If I’m working my ass off, I want to make sure I get paid a fair wage.
 That resonates with me.
 Everyone should get paid a living wage.”

 If you know Fair Trade is supposed to be good but don't really understand why, you’re not alone.
 We’re here to demystify it for you.